tmpvar/tmpvar.com/content/articles/2023-summary/index.md

 enableSampleImage = false
 +++

-I spent a large portion of this year digging deeper into graphics programming concepts.
-I mainly focused on SDF evaluation and splat rendering, but there were some other side projects in there.
+My graphics programming focus this year was mostly on SDF evaluation and splat rendering but I did have some fun side projects!

 ## January